- What is the Cornell Brand

 - Social Media

-Social Media continues to emerge as a valuable communications medium.
-As you begin to use tools like Facebook, Twitter, Quora, and the like, it is important to develop a voice that represents Cornell in an authentic and engaging manner.
+Social Media is an invaluable communication medium.
+As you use tools like Facebook and Twitter it is important to develop a voice that represents Cornell in an authentic and engaging manner.

 Audiences will vary from platform to platform and according to affiliation with the university.
 Individuals and units using Social Media on Cornell’s behalf should take the time to determine who their users are and familiarize themselves with the guidelines presented here and with the Social Media Primer, available online at: univcomm.cornell.edu/socialmedia/